FROM-THE-EARTH/obcam/docs/flightcam.md

 Movie files are the main outputs of the application.
 You can specify path to a movie file before activating the flight camera mode, by writing the path to `glm.py`.
 See [Setting](./setting.md#filemov) for details.

+In the default setting, the format of movie files is `.h264`.
+This format could not be played in your favorite movie player.
+It is recommended using [VLC media player](https://www.videolan.org/vlc/index.ja.html) for playing the format of movies.
+However, there can exist block noise when playing `.h264` videos, so it might be ideal that you convert `.h264` format to `.mp4`.

 ### Log Files

 Log files are useful to analysis state of the application, especially during debug.
 You can also specify path to a log file before activating the flight camera mode.
 See [Setting](./setting.md#filelog) for more information.

+The log level of the application can be changed in `glm.py`.
+You can specify `logging.DEBUG` as parameter `log_level` to output verbose log for debugging.

 Below is an example of the log output.